allansid/DotaScene/README.md

 **greetings**: Opener function, decides what the program will do with an input from the user

 **optionOne**: Gathers the information of a player last games and saves on a txt (Using the past functions)

+**updateAccountOne**: Updates the account txt file to save that that person has consulted the application about someones last games